moKerv/BulkDelete/README.md

 1. **Entity Name**: Enter the name of the D365 entity from which you want to delete records.

 2. **Batch Size**: Specify the number of records to process in each batch.
 If you don't provide a valid value, the default batch size is 100.
+The larger the batch file the fewer calls to D365 are made, however as D365 have as maximum execution time of 2 minutes per call it is recommended to leave this value below 1000.

 3. **Client Configuration**: Define the client configuration details in the app.config file.
 You can specify multiple clients with their respective ClientId and ClientSecret for parallel processing.
 This needs to be in KVP JSON format (e.g. [{"clientid";:"<ClientID1>,"clientsecret":"<ClientSecret1>"},{"clientid";:"<ClientID2>,"clientsecret":"<ClientSecret2>"},....])